Thursday, July 12, 1984

 Still heading downhill, we passed through Sedona and finally made Cottonwood, a small town on the Verde River.
 I like the place names here: Cottonwood for the trees that offer shade along the stream banks; Verde, doesn’t that mean green in French, Spanish also?
 These may evoke pleasant thoughts for early settlers, but what about our campground, Dead Horse Ranch State Park?

 To get there, we had to cross the Verde, but not on a bridge.
 The river flowed over the road at an 1- or 2-inch depth.
 We walked across in bare feet and had a hard time staying upright as we slipped on algae and silt.

 At our campsite we met another cyclist named Jim.
 He’s about 20 and a college student from Jacksonville, Fla.
 It’s not real clear, but he was riding to Los Angeles with some friends, and for some reason they parted ways.
 I soon got the impression they must have ditched him.

 I liked him at first because he’d quote Lazy Louie at length and seemed to enjoy the whole bike touring thing.
 He started to set me off with his constant jabbering and his obvious prejudice against the Native Americans who live out here.
 He called them lazy, dirty, beggars.
-I stood there half slack-jawed, not believing that anyone could be so biased.
+I stood there slack-jawed, not believing that anyone could be so biased.

 He had a great idea… we could all ride the rest of the way to LA together!
 Bruce and I kind of shuffled our feet.
 “Aw, we’re probably too slow for you…” “We’re not taking the direct route …” How else can you ward off a trail leech?

 We had spaghetti for dinner and washed it down with some wine we bought at a store in Cottonwood.
-That’s a “nutritional supplement” we picked up from our much more likeable German companions earlier in the tour.
+That’s a “nutritional supplement” we picked up from our much more likable German companions earlier in the tour.